Mark Wahlberg: Legal issues

+In 2006, Wahlberg said the right thing for him to do would be to meet with Trinh and make amends.
+Wahlberg engendered controversy in 2014 by applying for a pardon for his convictions from the State of Massachusetts.
+According to the BBC, the debate about his suitability for a pardon raised "difficult issues, with the arguments on both sides being far-reaching and complex".
+Wahlberg later said he regretted the attempt to obtain a pardon, and his petition was closed after he failed to answer a request from the pardon board as to whether he wanted it to remain open.
+In 2016, Wahlberg said he had met with Trinh and apologized "for those horrific acts".
+Trinh released a public statement forgiving Wahlberg.

 Personal life

 Wahlberg started dating Rhea Durham in 2001.
-They had three children during the first seven years of their relationship, and married on August 1, 2009, at the Good Shepherd Catholic Church in Beverly Hills, near where they live.
+They had three children during the first seven years of their relationship, and married on August 1, 2009, at the Good Shepherd Catholic Church in Beverly Hills, near where they lived.
 They had another child five months after their wedding in January 2010.

-Wahlberg was booked to fly on American Airlines Flight 11 on September 11, 2001, but his plans changed the day before and he canceled his reservation.
+Wahlberg was booked to fly on American Airlines Flight 11 on September 11, 2001, but changed his plans the day before and travelled instead to Toronto to attend the Toronto International Film Festival.
 He received backlash for stating in a 2012 interview, "If I was on that plane with my kids, it wouldn't have went down like it did".
 He added that "there would have been a lot of blood in that first-class cabin and then me saying, 'OK, we're going to land somewhere safely, don't worry.'"
 He issued an apology after family members of those killed on the flight expressed outrage.

-Wahlberg is Catholic, and has described his religion as "the most important part" of his life; he often goes to Mass twice on Sundays.
-He openly supports same-sex marriage despite the Church's opposition.
+Wahlberg is Catholic, and has described his religion as "the most important part" of his life; he goes to Mass twice on Sundays.
+He fervently supports same-sex marriage despite the Church's opposition.
 In September 2015, he apologized to Pope Francis over the crude jokes he made in the film Ted, and he stated in an interview with Cardinal Blase Cupich of Chicago in 2017 that he sought forgiveness from God for playing a porn star in Boogie Nights.
-He later stated on Andy Cohen's radio show that the interview "was a joke taken too seriously."
-In 2023, Wahlberg stated that the Christian practices of fasting and prayer during the Lenten season were meaningful to him, as he discussed his Hallow Christian prayer app.
+He later stated on Andy Cohen's radio show that the interview "was a joke taken too seriously".
+In 2023, Wahlberg stated that the Christian practices of fasting and prayer during Lent were meaningful to him, as he discussed using the Hallow Christian prayer app.

 Wahlberg established the Mark Wahlberg Youth Foundation in May 2001 for the purpose of raising and distributing funds to youth service and enrichment programs.
 Wahlberg is active with The Good Shepherd Center for Homeless Women and Children.

+In 2022, Wahlberg and his family moved from Hollywood to Las Vegas.